-The district's participation in the Okanogan County investment pool is voluntary and the pool does not have a credit rating.
-The district reports its investment in the pool at the fair value amount, which is [not] the same as the value of the pool per share.
-The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains a weighted average maturity of 30 days.
+The district's participation in the Chelan County Treasurer's Investment Pool is voluntary and the pool does not have a credit rating.
+The district reports its investments in the pool as the fair value amount, which the same as the value of the pool per share.
+The fair value of the district's investments in the pool is measured using a net asset value (NAV) as determined by the pool.